serialc/AdventOfCode/README.md

 * Day 07: Need to consider the statistical properties of distributions and what's being asked rather than reimplement existing operations (i.e., mean and median).
 * Day 08: What a beast.
 A bloated beast of nested loops trying to create the logic equivalent of solving a sodoku.
 * Day 09: Over-engineered.
+* Day 12: Bind bending at first - recursion usually is.

 ### Tags
-I note some consepts that are required to solve the chalenges for each day.
+Concepts used or required to solve the challenges:
-If I need to reapply I can find code bits.

 Day: